Consumer Surplus Calculator

 Consumer Surplus - Frequently Asked Questions

 Theoretically, a low consumer surplus is not a good thing.
 Consumers love to get the most out of their money.
-If they spend $20 they want to feel like they are getting $50 worth of stuff or service.
-So when that number is low, it means they are almost at the point where they think their price they pay is not worth the product or service.
+If they spend $20 they want to feel like they are getting $50 worth of value.
+When consumer surplus is low, it means consumers are closer to feeling that the price paid is not worth the product or service.